Mapping Marton Wood Artists' Commissions

 Sue Harrison has created visual representations of some of the sonograms created by Rob Mackay through his recordings at Marton Wood.
 These hand-stitched "scores" represent different sounds of the wood’s species, recorded at different levels within the wood.
 Made from silk organza, silk thread, hand made silk noile paper, silk paint and card.

 All work comissioned by Chrysalis Arts Development for Mapping Marton Wood.
-A special thanks to our funders Arts Council England and National Lottery Community Fund.
+A special thanks to our funders Arts Council England, National Lottery Community Fund and Chrysalis Arts Development.

 Back to